graphprotocol/mission-control-indexer/README.md

 - The following IPFS node is to be used when setting up Graph Node: https://testnet.thegraph.com/ipfs/
-- Access to Ethereum nodes with the following capabilities is required:
-    - Archive data for subgraph deployments that make `ethereum_call` requests against historic blocks.
-    - The OpenEthereum `trace` API for subgraph deployments that use call handlers.
+- Access to an Ethereum mainnet archive node is required.
+This will enable you to index most of the testnet subgraphs, but not all of them.
+Ideal is an Ethereum mainnet archive node with the OpenEthereum `trace` API enabled.

 ### Successful Completion